T1D Kids Summer Survival: How to Thrive Out of Routine

 Does the end of the school year open up a new set of diabetes challenges in your house?
 As your child leaves the classroom and heads into summer vacation mode, does it feel like you are waving goodbye to any sense of control that you had finally nailed down with their blood sugars?

 No matter how your child feels about school, we know that it also provides structure that can provide more predictability for you and your child’s routine.
 When summer comes, some or all of that schedule inevitably changes, impacting blood sugars in different ways.
 It’s true that diabetes feels more manageable with routine, but that doesn’t mean a summer of fun and adventure is out of the question!

-In our coaching programs with parents of kids with diabetes, we use our T1D Family Growth Model to help families adapt a holistic approach to managing their child’s diabetes.
-Our model is broken into three parts: Rhythm, Routine, and Relationships.
+In our coaching programs with parents of kids with diabetes, we use our type 1 diabetes (T1D) Family Growth Model to help families adapt a holistic approach to managing their child’s diabetes.
+Our model is broken into three parts: Rhythm, Routine and Relationships.
 Rhythm covers the body’s natural cycles and internal clock, as well as your child’s physiology.
-Hormones, insulin sensitivity, and macronutrients beyond carbs all contribute to Rhythm.
-Relationships include your relationship to your child’s diabetes, their relationship to it, and the ways you invite others to partake in your child’s care.
+Hormones, insulin sensitivity and macronutrients beyond carbs all contribute to Rhythm.
+Relationships include your relationship to your child’s diabetes, their relationship to it and the ways you invite others to partake in your child’s care.

 We can go into Rhythm, Routine and Relationships in depth, however, today let’s focus on Routine!

 Changes in your child’s summer routine can impact blood sugars in a variety of ways.
 Think: